cpaggen/aci_tf_operator_module/README.md

 A PoC-quality Terraform module that creates a minimal tenant on an ACI fabric.

-*Attention*: this module is meant to be called by the TF Cloud K8s Operator [link](https://github.com/hashicorp/terraform-k8s).
+*Attention*: this module is meant to be called by the [TF Cloud K8s Operator](https://github.com/hashicorp/terraform-k8s).

 Because the ACI provider does not accept configuration from env_variables, and because standard TF modules never contain provider configuration,